Big Food Are Rigging The System

 Maya and Dev two Bite Back activists sit on a bench in front of a brick wall.
 It could be a station platform.
 Maya and Dev are holding up junk food products such as Kinder chocolate bars and Kinder surprises or Jammie Dodgers.
 Maya is making a face that suggests she is confused why she is being bombarded by these products and fed up with it.

-Turns out, the majority of the biggest food and drink manufacturers – 7 out of 10 to be exact – are reliant on selling unhealthy products in the UK.* This is at a time when nearly 1 in 3 children face an increased risk of food related illnesses in their futures.
+We found that the majority of the biggest food and drink manufacturers – 7 out of 10 to be exact — rely on selling unhealthy products in the UK.
+[1] This is at a time when nearly 1 in 3 children face an increased risk of food related illnesses in their futures.
 The numbers are staggering:

 It’s clear that most of these companies are pumping out way too many unhealthy products.
 They’re filling the system with food and drinks that aren’t good for us and far too often, marketing them to kids (read on for more on how they do that!).